stormpath/stormpath-framework-spec/login.md

 **For HTML responses:**

-If the newly authenticated account's status is ENABLED then we'll issue a 302 redirect to the REDIRECT_URL and create a new user session.
+If the newly authenticated account's status is ENABLED then we'll issue a 302 redirect to the `nextUri` and create a new user session.

 If the newly authenticated account's status is UNVERIFIED, then we'll render a view which tells the user to check their email for a verification link.
 This